Taught course

 Course content

-This Masters engages with a range of theatre and performance practices, explored in a critically informed context.
+This Masters provides an opportunity to develop your own theatre and performance practice in a critically informed context.
+You will be encouraged and supported to develop a reflective, rigorous and critically informed approach to creating your own work for performance.
 The programme encompasses practices such as contemporary devising and production dramaturgy, autobiographical performance, and socially/politically engaged practice.
-You will be encouraged to develop a reflective, rigorous and critically informed approach to theatre practice, with the intention of enriching and enhancing your creative work and furthering your career as a theatre/performance practitioner.
+These critical perspectives will enhance and enrich your creative practice as we work to further your career as a theatre/performance practitioner/researcher.

 • The programme is delivered by leading academics in collaboration with theatre practitioners active in Glasgow's performance scene and beyond.